travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ## What Repository Providers or Version Control Systems Can I Use?

 Build and test your open source and private repositories hosted on GitHub on [travis-ci.com](https://travis-ci.com/).
-Travis CI can also integrate with Atlassian [Bitbucket](https://bitbucket.org/).
+Travis CI can also integrate with Atlassian [Bitbucket](https://bitbucket.org/) and [GitLab](https://about.gitlab.com/).

-Travis CI currently does not support git repositories hosted on GitLab or other version control systems such as Mercurial.
+Travis CI currently does not support git repositories hosted on other version control systems such as Mercurial.

 ## What YAML Version Can I Use in `.travis.yml`